top of page

 Delusions are one of the most interesting features of psychosis.
 Frequently described simply as “false beliefs,” they often act as a guide for how individuals should think and act.
 Delusions are not random ideas.
 They arise from deeper disruptions in the structure and function of thought itself, previously covered in our Thought Disorder Article .
 To understand delusions, it is important to appreciate how the psychotic mind constructs, organizes, and ultimately believes dist

 To truly understand psychosis, it is important to appreciate how thought itself can become disordered.
-After all, all forms of psychosis are inherently disorders of thought.
-After all, the word schizophrenia literally translates to “splitting of the mind.”
+After all, psychosis is inherently a disorder of thought.
+The word schizophrenia literally translates to “splitting of the mind.”
 Psychotic symptoms, such as delusions, hallucinations, and disorganization do not occur in a vacuum.
 Rather, they emerge from a disruption in the structure and integrity of one’s thinking.
-In other words, psychosis is fund
+In other words, psychosis is fundamentally a breakdown in

 The Mind Distorted: A Series on Schizophrenia and Psychosis (Part 1)

 “I paint objects as I think them, not as I see them.”
 Pablo Picasso, The Weeping Woman (1937) Despite being one of the most debilitating mental illnesses, schizophrenia remains widely misunderstood.
-Popular culture often depicts it inaccurately—commonly as “split personalities” or unpredictable violence.
-These misconceptions distort public understanding of the disorder and contribute to confusion across a variety of settings, including health care and legal arenas.
-Schizo
+Popular culture often depicts it inaccurately.
+It is commonly referred to as “split personalities” or associated with unpredictable violence.
+These misconceptions distort public understanding of the disorder and contribute to confusion across a variety of settings, including h

 Blog: Blog2